binello7/swisssmartfarming/README.md

 Under *Ubuntu* those can be installed with `pip2 install --user virtualenv && sudo apt install python-pip python3-venv`.

 After the installation of these main dependencies the `setup.bash` script can be sourced (`source setup.bash`).
-This should perform all of the needed setup.
+This performs the needed setup.
 The script has to be sourced with one of the following three options:
 1. `--all`
 2. `--py2`
 3. `--py3`

+Option

-Almost all of the code is compatible with `python3`.
-However, stitching of the captured images was performed with  an `Ubuntu 14.04` was written in `python2`, to ensure full-compatibility.
+Only the script `processing/pix4d_processing.py` uses `python2`.
+This is because within the project stitching of the dataset was performed under `Ubuntu 14.04` and `python3-venv` was causing trouble there.